 The only way I was able to convince my husband, three years ago, to visit Spain was to incorporate a lot of climbing including staying in Siurana, Spain, the mecca of rock climbing.
 So my kids got a bit of the outdoor rock climbing bug there while they climbed along with their papa.
 Yet they weren’t hooked just yet, so this wasn’t a priority of our travel planning.
 Even though my husband thought it did.
 Because the bottom line is, when your kids are happy so are you, it wasn’t their main priority.

-Fast forward to today – both our sons are on the Guatemala National Climbing Team.
+Fast-forward to today – both our sons are on the Guatemala National Climbing Team.
 Rock climbing isn’t only a sport to them anymore, it’s a lifestyle that they participate in almost daily.

 OK, maybe not seven days a week.
-Because even the greatest athletes and climbers of the world need a day off once in while.
+Because even the greatest athletes and climbers of the world need a day off once in a while.

 In a good way!

-Today our travels revolve entirely on where my three men can climb either via indoor climbing gym or rock climbing outside.
+Today our travels revolve entirely on where my three men can climb, either via indoor climbing gym or rock climbing outside.

 Travel Like a Local – Rock Climbing at the Local Indoor Climbing Gym